hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Now seems like one of those times.

 When change happens, it's surprising.
 Some people seem to act as though the way that things are now is the way they always have been, and always should be.
-Others are eager for any change.
+Others are enthusiastic about any change.
 A lot of the discussions around "AI" art tend toward these extreme views: "It's not Real Art!"
 "It will kill art!" or the opposite view that, like, photography, it's just art and there's nothing to complain about.
+The reality of how past technologies changed art is nuanced and complex, with different effects for different communities in the short-term and then the long-term.

 I'm specifically focused on technologies that automate (or seem to automate) steps of the artistic process.
-The reality of how past technologies changed art is nuanced and complex, and that's likely true for "AI" art too.
 What can past examples of such technologies changing art have in common, and do they have lessons for the current moment?

 My main thesis here is:

 |**New art-making technologies change art in consistent ways, and studying the past helps us understand how things will change in the future.**|

 This blog post is an attempt to identify these trends in past examples, and to judge if and how they're relevant for "AI" art.
 By understanding and recognizing patterns in new art-making technologies, we can understand and respond to them better.
-Maybe the future won't repeat the past, but history could help avoid the naive, superficial takes that treat this as something completely unprecedented and new.
+Maybe the future won't repeat the past, but history could help avoid the superficial takes that treat this as something completely unprecedented and new.
 And, identifying these themes is fascinating in itself, if you like thinking about how things change.

-[Like many people,](/2022/10/11/amateurs.html) Now the stakes feel high: the present moment now involves a vexing collision of new technologies, evolution of artistic media, and labor conflict (i.e., jobs for artists).
+**Relevance to "AI" art**

+When I first started exploring these ideas in my 2018 article ["Can Computers Create Art"](https://www.mdpi.com/2076-0752/7/2/18) ([talk](https://www.youtube.com/watch?v=APkitEWqdKw)), this was a niche topic.
+In the past year, the stakes and emotional pitch have raised.

+In this article, I'm primarily focused on neural "AI" art, 2015 and later, which encompasses a range of techniques and approaches, including techniques that haven't been developed yet.
+I would divide this into two waves (so far): the First Neural "AI" Art Wave (2015–2021), including DeepDream to GANs and early text-to-image, and the second, current wave.
+In the first wave, most "AI" artists did their own coding, built on open-source tools, and often built their own datasets.
+In the nascent Second Wave (2022–), many people are experimenting with general purpose text-to-image or chatbots without doing their own coding or building their own datasets, which often rely on proprietary code and training.

+"AI" art is not one single thing.
+I would define "AI" art as any art primarily based on the tools that we happen to be calling "[artificial intelligence](https://en.wikipedia.org/wiki/History_of_artificial_intelligence)" at the time.
+Prior to 2015, this would include artists like [Harold Cohen](https://en.wikipedia.org/wiki/Harold_Cohen_(artist)) and [Karl Sims](https://www.karlsims.com/).
+I might also include work _about_ "AI" that doesn't necessarily use "AI", like "[Signs of the Times](https://www.scottconradkelly.com/signs-of-the-times)," [ImageNetRoulette](https://paglen.studio/2020/04/29/imagenet-roulette/), and "[White Collar](https://whitecollar.thenewinquiry.com/)".

+I am using terminology loosely about what is a new style, a new medium, or a new art form, since these are probably not useful distinctions here.  **"AI" art isn't just one thing,** it's both a faster way to make what we can already make; and a way to make new styles of existing media.
+Even so, changing the way you make pictures means you'll make different pictures.

+**This is a work-in-progress**

+Academically, this is a collision of everything from computer science and art history to media studies to disruptive innovation to labor economics, and no one of these disciplines seems sufficient to cover the topic.
+I have a lot to learn about this topic; there's already more stuff on my reading list.

+I'd like to publish this as a paper someday, and would be interested in connecting with experts on this.
+There are a whole lot of different ideas here and, really, the topic is rich enough for a book.

-This expands on an earlier presentation I gave on this (starts at 20:33 in the video):
+Here's an earlier, shorter presentation I gave on this (starts at 20:33 in the video):

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/56P-f_Dcxx8?start=1236" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

-Many of the ideas here began in my previous ["Can Computers Create Art" article](https://www.mdpi.com/2076-0752/7/2/18) and [talk](https://www.youtube.com/watch?v=APkitEWqdKw).

-**This is a work-in-progress**

-This topic covers many different disciplines, and I have a lot to learn about this topic.
-More discussion of this at the end of the post.

-I am using terminology loosely about what is a new style, a new medium, or a new art form, since these are probably not useful distinctions here.  **"AI" art isn't just one thing,** it's both a faster way to make what we can already make; and a way to make new styles of existing media (e.g., new kinds of images and video, new kinds of art installations, like Mario Klingemann's [Art Installations](https://underdestruction.com/2020/08/29/appropriate-response/)).
-Even so, changing the way you make pictures means you'll make different pictures.

 # 1. It begins with experimentation